chandrunarayan/idmd/lessons/minilesson/readme.md

    * Cultural Journet through the American South

 1. Telescope & Astronomy Cascade Preview
-   * Brief description
+   * Brief description of cascade
+        * Astronomy is one of the oldest sciences
+        * Anthropological considerations
+        * Modern advances in robotic telescopes and asto photography
    * Telecope live demonstration
-   * Astro Photographs
+   * Example Astro Photographs

 ## Feedback from Students (10 minutes)
 1. Did you enjoy the session today?